MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-forms.md

 ## Intercept push notifications

-App Center Push makes it possible to intercept push notifications but there is some additional setup required to enable this feature in platform-specific projects.
+App Center Push makes it possible to intercept push notifications but there's some additional setup required to enable this feature in platform-specific projects.

 ### iOS additional steps